 - Ultimately, Dan goes off on this rant about how much Peter's life is shit compared to everyone else due to Peter being forced to not actually grow as a characternote , causing Michael to snap back that he should just grow up and get over it, since he's an adult now with a awesome job... and then he awkwardly clarifies that this is what he would say to Peter.

 - Right off the bat, Soren states his belief that Peter Parker seems to want all his loved ones to die horribly.

 - Dan trying to open his giant lolly in the Disney episode.

-- In "6 Insane Stereotypes That You Still See in Every Movie" Soren asks when have they last seen a black man ending up with a white woman in a movie.
+- In "6 Insane Stereotypes That You Still See in Every Movie" Soren asks when have they last seen a black man ending up with a white woman in a movie, where that wasn't the focus of the movie.
 While everyone struggles to think of an example, Michael immediately thinks of porn.